 - Do not rest your foot on the clutch pedal while driving.
-This may cause clutch damage. - Stop your vehicle completely before shifting into R (Reverse). - When the vehicle is stopped with the engine running (for example, at a stop light), shift to N (Neutral) and release the clutch pedal with the foot brake applied.
+This may cause clutch damage. - Fully depress the clutch pedal before shifting to help prevent transmission damage. - Stop your vehicle completely before shifting into R (Reverse). - When the vehicle is stopped with the engine running (for example, at a stop light), shift to N (Neutral) and release the clutch pedal with the foot brake applied.